simdjson/simdjson/doc/basics.md

   `get_uint64()`, `get_int64()`, `get_bool()`, `get_object()` and `get_array()`.
 After a cast or an explicit method,
   the number, string or boolean will be parsed, or the initial `[` or `{` will be verified.
 An exception is thrown if the cast is not possible.
-The `get_string()` returns a valid UTF-8 string, after unescaping characters as needed: unmatched surrogate pairs are treated as an error.
-If you somehow need to access non-UTF-8 strings (e.g., if you strings contain unpaired surrogates), you may use the `get_wobbly_string()` function to get a string in the [WTF-8 format](https://simonsapin.github.io/wtf-8).
+The `get_string()` returns a valid UTF-8 string, after unescaping characters as needed: unmatched surrogate pairs are treated as an error unless you pass `true` (`get_string(true)`) as a parameter to get replacement characters where errors occur.
+If you somehow need to access non-UTF-8 strings in a lossless manner (e.g., if you strings contain unpaired surrogates), you may use the `get_wobbly_string()` function to get a string in the [WTF-8 format](https://simonsapin.github.io/wtf-8).
+  Or you may pass `true` as a parameter to the
   When calling `get_uint64()` and `get_int64()`, if the number does not fit in a corresponding 64-bit integer type, it is also considered an error.